robertocarroll/bbc-news-labs-test/README.md

 > Q1.
 Output the percentage of people visiting the page via a mobile phone or a tablet device

-Running ’node q1.js’ from the command line will:
+Running `node q1.js` from the command line will:

 - Take in data from the CSV file data/article-Devices.csv
 - Output the solution in a TXT file in the output folder